thetechknight/disk-xfer-rescue/README.md

 ## Build target: Intel 8086/8088 (non-negotiable)

-The DOS sender is assembled with **`.arch i8086`** and the OpenWatcom path uses **`-0`**, so no 186/286/386 instruction can slip in.
-This matters on real vintage hardware: a single newer opcode -- a shift-by-immediate, a `push imm`, or the near `Jcc` (`0F 8x`) the assembler emits when a conditional jump target is more than 127 bytes away -- is an **invalid opcode** on an 8086/8088 (the near `Jcc` is invalid on the 80286 too) and hangs the machine hard with no diagnostic.

-That was the root cause of the long-standing "hangs right after *Linked*" bug: a far `jae` compiled to a 386-only `0F 83`.
-See the [CHANGELOG](CHANGELOG.md).
-`tools/check_8086.py` verifies the emitted binary; run it after any change to the sender. **If a build errors on an instruction, fix the instruction -- never raise the arch to silence it.**
+**If a build errors on an instruction, fix the instruction -- never raise the arch to silence it.**

 ---